top of page

 We are proud to now be offering Psychology at The Spring Clinic in Carlton!

 Psychology is the scientific and therapeutic study of the mind, emotions, and behaviour.
-But at its core, psychology is about people — understanding what it means to think, feel, and live as a human being.
+However, at its core, psychology is about people — understanding what it means to think, feel, and live as a human being.

-At The Spring Clinic in Carlton, our psychologists work with you to explore your experiences and challenges in a safe and supportive space.
+At The Spring Clinic in Carlton, our psychologists work with you to explore your life experiences and current challenges in a safe and supportive space.
 Together, we’ll uncover the patterns that may be keeping you stuck and develop practical tools to help you cope, grow, and thrive.

 What is Psychology?

-What we can help you with through psychology at The Spring Clinic
+What we can help support you with

 Psychology for Anxiety

-Anxiety effects many people and comes in many different forms.
+Anxiety affects many people and comes in many different forms.
 Generally, anxiety can be understood as fearful predictions of unknown outcomes in the present or future.
 Anxiety may come in the form of social anxiety, panic attacks, fears of one's own or loved one's safety, or a general feeling of unease in the body which seems to come from nowhere.

 Click here for more information about our mental health treatments for anxiety.